-CM 6: Plan and design placement of new fences away from occupied and historic leks.
+CM 6: Plan and design placement of new fences away from an active, inactive and historic leks.
 If this is not possible, NRCS will require that fences be adequately marked to increase visibility.
-Identify existing fences that are nearby to an occupied or historic lek and consider removing or relocating the fence to a site further from the lek.
-NRCS will require, at a minimum, marking all existing fences within 1/4 mile from an occupied or historic lek, or in areas where collisions are known to occur.
-Use escape ramps in all new and existing water facilities that occur in GUSG habitat.
-For haying operations, employ techniques to avoid or minimize mortality, such as flush bars, slower speeds and harvesting patterns that herd wildlife out of the hayland (e.g., from center to outside of field).
+Identify existing fences that are nearby to an active, inactive or historic lek and consider removing or relocating the fence to a site further from the lek.
+NRCS will require, at a minimum, marking all existing fences within 0.6 mile from an active, inactive or historic lek, or in areas where collisions are known to occur.
+Use escape ramps in all new and existing water facilities that occurwithin the Action Area.
+For haying operations, employee techniques to avoid or minimize mortality, such as flush bars, slower speeds and harvesting patterns that herd wildlife out of the hayland (e.g., from center to outside of field).